No registrations are currently available. Please see the upcoming courses section for the next available session.

 Each learning module consists of 30-40 minutes at the computer watching videos, reading, and answering questions.

-Following the computer work, participants are asked to spend time practicing new skills during their workweek, and then write about their experiences on a discussion board, for example, after learning about new techniques for building relationships with employers, students are asked to practice those techniques by meeting with employers.
+Following the computer work, participants are asked to spend time practicing new skills during their workweek and then write about their experiences, for example, after learning about new techniques for building relationships with employers, students are asked to practice those techniques by meeting with employers.

-Unlike many other online courses, this training course includes contact with course facilitators who answer student questions and comment on all discussion board postings.
+Unlike many other online courses, this training course includes contact with course facilitators who review all fieldwork assignments and provide personalized feedback.

 Participants may work on the course at any time of day or night, though sections of the course will shut down as the course progresses.